Getting married in Switzerland: the financial advantages and disadvantages

 Marriage and inheritance: do the spouses of testators have to pay inheritance tax?

-Spouses in Switzerland are at an advantage when it comes to inheritance tax, as well.
-This is because, depending on the provisions in each canton, inheritance and gift tax are either significantly lower for spouses, or non-existent.
+Spouses in Switzerland are also usually at an advantage when it comes to inheritance tax.
+This is because, depending on the provisions in each canton, inheritance and gift tax are either significantly lower for spouses or non-existent.
 Generally speaking, the spouses of testators are exempt from inheritance tax, whereas unmarried couples are subject to it.

 Marriage and debts: what if a spouse gets into debt?

-Each spouse is liable for their debts alone and only with their own assets.
+Both spouses are liable for their own debts alone and only with their own assets.
 If a spouse signs a car lease contract or rental agreement by themselves, their partner cannot be held liable for the lease payments.
-By law, debts for daily essentials such as food and drink or health insurance are excluded, in which instance the spouses are jointly liable.
+Debts for the family’s current needs, such as food, household expenses or health insurance premiums, are excluded by law.
+In this case, the spouses are jointly liable.

 Financial management after marriage: what account model do you want to opt for as a couple?